 When should I use Gigapixel AI in my workflow?

-I would generally use GigaPixel AI to finish an image that has been tweaked in Studio, Photoshop or other tools.
+I would generally use Gigapixel AI to finish an image that has been tweaked in Studio, Photoshop or other tools.
 This would minimize the amount of work needed to fine-tune the image itself.
-GigaPixel AI is especially useful to create large scale (e.g. posters, wallpapers) of smaller photographs.
-The exception to this rule is for low res images that don't have a good source image, We recommend using it first so you have the best source information to work with in your edits.
+GigaPixel AI is especially useful to create a large scale (e.g. posters, wallpapers) of smaller photographs.
+The exception to this rule is for low res images that don't have a good source image, We recommend using it first so you have the best source information to work within your edits.